kyma-project/console/compass/README.md

 ## Installation

-1. Change your current directory to `console/compass` folder
+1. Change your current directory to the `console/compass` folder.

 2. Run following commands in your terminal